AhmedNewiry/fullstack-task/README.md

 1. **Start the Frontend**

-   If the Next.js client is part of the monorepo, navigate to its directory (if applicable) and run:
+   In another terminal, you can start the frontend from the root of the monorepo using the following:

    ```bash
    nx serve frontend